 VI.
 Emergency Processes

-A. The EOP will designate a location that will serve as an EOC for the University.
+A. The EOP will designate a location to serve as the University's EOC.
 An alternative location should also be designated in the event that the primary location is not available.

 1. Members of the CMT and others as designated by the President or Designee should be present in the EOC during emergencies, to the extent practicable.

-2. University administrators should consider having all activities, such as requests for personnel, equipment, and supplies monitored and coordinated from the EOC to ensure a coordinated effort and to ensure the best use of the resources needed to handle the emergency situation.
+2. University administrators should consider having all activities, such as requests for personnel, equipment, and supplies, monitored from the EOC to ensure a coordinated effort and to ensure the best use of the resources needed to handle the emergency situation.

-3. A log should be maintained in the EOC which reflects all significant events and actions taken in the EOC.
+3. A log should be maintained in the EOC that reflects all significant events and actions taken in the EOC.

-4. A communications log should also be maintained which reflects the time and date of every significant communication to/from the EOC, whom the communication was received from/sent by, to whom the communication was directed, the nature of the communication, and any EOC action resulting from the communication.
+4. A communications log should also be maintained that notes the time, date, content, and source of every significant communication to/from the EOC; to whom the communication was was directed, and any EOC action resulting from the communication.

 C. The EOP should authorize an appropriate administrator to determine that an evacuation is necessary and issue an evacuation order.

-D. The University will designate appropriate location(s) as “Shelter Locations” at each campus facility.
+D. The University should designate appropriate location(s) as safer areas at designated campus facilities.

 E. The University will develop and maintain a procedure to manage media inquiries during an emergency situation.

-1. The EOP must include a news/media procedure to direct the management of media inquiries during emergencies.
-The University’s News and Media Relations office is responsible for coordinating the University’s response to news media inquiries at all times, including emergency situations.
+1. The EOP will include a news/media procedure to direct the management of media inquiries during emergencies.
+The University’s News and Media Relations office coordinates the University’s response to news media inquiries at all times, including emergency situations.